 The J.D.
 Power APEAL study is a thorough survey that explores the aspects of automobile ownership, looking at both what people desire from their cars in terms of equipment and comforts as well as what makes them completely obsessed with their cars.
 When it comes to the 2023 Honda CR-V, the study found that owners had two clear favorites: driving feel and exterior styling.

 These characteristics of an automobile go beyond its purely functional aspects and appeal to drivers’ opinions about their cars.
 In the end, it’s not just about getting from point A to point B, but how you feel and look doing it, and the Honda CR-V seems to be hitting all the right notes for its owners.

 Fuel economy is the Honda CR-V owners’ least favorite category

-While the 2023 Honda CR-V excelled in many categories according to the JD Power APEAL study, it also had a few areas where it fell short.
+While the 2023 Honda CR-V excelled in many categories, according to the J.D.
+Power APEAL study, it also fell short in a few areas.
 In particular, the study found that fuel economy was the least favorite category among CR-V owners.
 This could be due to several factors, such as rising gas prices or an increased focus on eco-friendliness.

 Whatever the reason, it’s clear that for CR-V owners, fuel economy is an important consideration when it comes to their vehicle of choice.
-As car technology continues to evolve, manufacturers will have to find new ways to balance performance and efficiency in order to meet the demands of today’s drivers.
+As car technology continues to evolve, manufacturers will have to find new ways to balance performance and efficiency to meet today’s drivers’ demands.

 The fuel efficiency of the Honda CR-V Hybrid in comparison to one of the rivals